 In December 2017, during the opening of the sheltered walkway from Redhill MRT Station to the Enabling Village, the Land Transport Authority (LTA) mentioned that it was exploring the use of technology (such as navigation apps and other mobility aids) to help commuters with disabilities.
 One of these initiatives was tying up with German firm INIT to provide audio announcements on public buses for the benefit of passengers with special needs.

 The trial was also previously brought up during the Ministry of Transport’s (MOT) Committee of Supply (COS) Debate 2018, in which LTA indicated its collaboration with industry partners to develop and pilot assistive technologies for commuters with special needs.
 More details of the Assistive Passenger Information System (APIS) for buses were revealed, such as the inclusion of a mobile application that allows special-needs users to notify bus captains of their intention to board.
 For visually impaired passengers, there will be internal and external speakers to announce the service number, destination, and the next bus stop.
 It also directly transmits audio announcements via hearing aids to hearing-impaired passengers.
-The trial will start later in 2018 on Bus Service 139, which serves the Enabling Village.
+The trial was then slated to start in 2018 on Bus Service 139, which serves the Enabling Village.

 Since the mobile application was developed by INIT, the user interface is adapted from a similar app used in Germany.
 The app uses “Line” instead of service number, and bus stops do not have their bus stop codes or road names reflected on them.